Arnav Amjath

-Arnav (born as Amjath Khan) is a Tamil television actor.
+Arnav (born as Amjath Khan; 26 April 1989) is an Indian television actor.
 He made his debut in serials with Sakthi.
 He is known for his anti-hero role as Arya in that serial.
 He later acted in the serial Keladi Kanmani in which his role as Yugendran, a caring husband, was well received.
+He also participated in Bigg Boss 8.